fergusfones/PTY24/README.md

 Neuronal cell populations processed by the NanoString GeoMx DSP were found to be contaminated with astrocytic cells.
 This was a characteristic of the tauopathy of the tissue profiled.
 However, controlling for cell type proportions allows for a pure neuronal population which can be used in differential expression analysis and other downstream analyses.

+## Authors
-## Authors: Fergus Fones & Joshua Harvey, Szi Kay Leung
+Fergus Fones & Joshua Harvey, Szi Kay Leung